 Find some collectors or even talk to your friends that may have a similar hobby and do some trading.
 Selling the collection is the easy part, finding out the real scientifical value of your rocks is another.

 Take into consideration the size and quality of your specimens, since they might be unique due to their mineral associations.
 Such samples can be donated to a research facility, archival facility, or even a museum.

 If you’d like to try out your haggling skills, you can sell your old rocks collection at a flea market, swap meet, or garage sale.
 This might be a great way to get rid of old items and earn some extra money.

 - Swap meets

-Swap meets are also a good place to start selling, they bring the community together during a couple of days, and as such, are a great occasion to see new or old faces.
+Swap meets are also a good place to start selling, they bring the community together for a couple of days, and as such, are a great occasion to see new or old faces.

 - Flea market or garage sale

 Selling at a flea market or setting up a garage sale is also a great way to expose your stuff, sell it, improve your haggling skills, and overall socialize and have a good time.